One Missed Deadline or Wrong Form Can Cost You Weeks of Benefits

 Types of Injuries Covered

 Eligible claims include any injury or illness that happens during the course of employment.
 This includes sudden accidents like slips, falls, or equipment injuries, as well as long-term exposure to harmful conditions that cause occupational disease.
-Injuries incurred during lunch breaks or commuting may not be covered unless specific job duties are involved.
+Injuries incurred during lunch breaks or commuting may not be covered unless specific job duties are involved, a distinction that an experienced attorney can help clarify for your specific circumstances.

 Special Groups and Exceptions